 The Volkswagen Tiguan Allspace is a more practical, seven-seater version of the standard Tiguan SUV model

 The new Allspace is Volkswagen’s attempt to leverage more from the Tiguan name, with – as the name would suggest – a greater focus on interior space.
 It’s longer than the standard model and is available with two extra seats.

 A facelift in 2021 freshened up the exterior styling, while buyers will also benefit from extra interior kit and driver assistance technology.
 It's a decent package, but the rearmost seats are really only for occasional use, and the Allspace is a little expensive to buy compared to some close rivals such as the Skoda Kodiaq.

 Launched in 2007, the original Volkswagen Tiguan was a well-timed entry to the mid-size SUV party.
 The Tiguan hit the ground running, cementing itself as one of the world’s most popular cars in the segment.

 UK sales began in February 2008, with the Tiguan soon becoming Volkswagen’s third best-selling car behind the Golf and Polo.
 It wasn’t particularly interesting to look at, but buyers grew to love its Golf-like usability, classy interior and SUV practicality.

 By the time the new Tiguan arrived in 2016, a replacement was long overdue.
-The new car is a significant upgrade on the original, with more interior space, improved technology, and segment-leading levels of refinement.
+The second-generation car is a significant upgrade on the original, with more interior space, improved technology, and segment-leading levels of refinement.